 Here are seven storylines to keep an eye on this year:

 1. Who Will Lead Team USA?

 With big names like Anthony Davis, James Harden and Damian Lillard dropping out of the pool, the question remains: Who will be the leader of Team USA?
-Twelve of the following guys will make the final roster:
+This is the final roster:

 SG: Donovan Mitchell, Jaylen Brown, Marcus Smart, Joe Harris

 SF/PF: Khris Middleton, Jayson Tatum, Harrison Barnes

 C: Myles Turner, Brook Lopez, Mason Plumlee

 Seven of those have Team USA experience, having thrived on the junior level.
 Kemba Walker was named MVP of the FIBA U18 Americas Championship in 2008 and is likely to take on another big role with this squad.
 At 29, the three-time All-Star is a veteran presence and perhaps USA’s best overall playmaker.
 Walker, who signed with the Boston Celtics this summer, is coming off the best year of his career, in which he averaged 25.6 points, 5.9 assists and 4.4 rebounds per game.

 “This is like a once-in-a-lifetime opportunity for a lot of us,” Walker told reporters after a practice in Las Vegas.
 “I think a lot of us are happy those guys pulled out.
 This is our chance to get on the big stage and showcase our talents.
 It’s a chance for us to do something new, to be a new-look team.”